EMSL-Computing/BASALT-Schema/docs/index.md

+# About
-# MONet Analysis API Schema
+# NAME PLACEHOLDER Schema

-**analysis-api-schema** is a comprehensive schema for representing multimodal environmental and microbiological analysis data, from soil characterization to microbial culture workflows.
+**NAME PLACEHOLDER schema** is a comprehensive, schema for representing multimodal environmental and microbiological analysis data, from soil characterization to microbial culture workflows.
 It supports diverse experimental techniques including mass spectrometry, metagenomics sequencing, X-ray fluorescence/diffraction, and 96-well plate-based growth assays (AMP2/Ecoplate).
+It is in active and ongoing development to support data generating activities at the [Environmental Molecular Sciences Laboratory](https://www.emsl.pnnl.gov/) (EMSL).

 **NOTE:** This schema is under active development and integrates metadata standards from multiple collaborating institutions (EMSL, GLBRC, NMDC, and more).
 Some areas are marked with TODOs for future refinement.